diegohaz/arc/README.md

 ## How to use

 Once you have installed the dependencies, you can use `npm start` to run a development server or `npm run build` to transpile the code into the `dist` folder.

+The source code should be placed in `src`; public/static files should be placed in `public` so they can be included in the build process.

 ## FAQ